aayushdkl/FSJS2/JS_assignments_30_questions/readme.md

      - Write three JavaScript statement example which provide truthy value.
      - Write three JavaScript statement example which provide falsy value.

-10. Figure out the result of the following comparison expression first without using console.log().
+10. i.
+Figure out the result of the following comparison expression first without using console.log().
 After you decide the result confirm it using console.log()
       4 > 3
       4 >= 3
       4 < 3